AIMS-Internet

 5. Instructions for Google Maps:

-♦ Click "Quick help" button on top-left side of the plot, instructions will appear on the screen.
+♦ Click "Quick help" button on top-left side of the

 6. Instructions for Google Earth: